Skip to main content

 For the desired AWS Service, go to your Sumo Logic AWS CloudWatch Metric source and check the metric data.

-1. Go to Sumo Logic account
+1. Log in to your Sumo Logic account.

-2. Open a metrics tab and run a query to get metrics data for the AWS Service you wish to add to AWS Observability
+2. Open a Metrics tab and run a query to get metrics data for the AWS Service you wish to add to AWS Observability.

 3. Check the data in the Legend tab and ensure namespace and region metadata tags are present.
 If these are not present, you will not be able to add this service to the AWS Observability solution.